KittiKovacs/Quahog_Bulletin-MS3/README.md

 As a user I want to see what other users posted in each category.

-As a user I want to be able to leave comments under other user's posts.

 As a user I want to be able to save posts that I find interesting and view them in my profile page.

-As a user I want to see how many people saved each post.
+As a user I want to see who created each post.

-As a user I want to see when each post was created.

-As a user who has admin right I want to be able to add a new category if needed.
+As a user who has admin rights I want to be able to add a new category if needed.

 As a user who is in a hurry I want to be able to filter the posts in each category for certain keywords.